Schiltron: European parallels

 While doubtless a Scottish development, the schiltron fits into a Northern European context of infantry combat.
 Parallels with Scandinavian practice have already been drawn (see Etymology above) and the multiple-ranked tightly packed infantry formations were standard across Europe during the Middle Ages.

 Schiltron-like formations were also used by the Welsh troops at the battles of Orewin Bridge (1282) and Maes Moydog (1295), although this tactic was generally unsuccessful for the Welsh.

 Perhaps the closest parallel is with the armies of medieval Flanders.
 Here too can be seen the deep blocks of fighting men, with rows of spears braced in the earth to resist cavalry.
 The greatest of their battles was possibly Courtrai in 1302, where the Flemings destroyed a French army of knights and foot-soldiers.
 The Flemings also made great use of a circular "crown-shaped" formation, similar to those used at Falkirk and Bannockburn.

 A similar square formation ("formação em quadrado") of pike-armed foot soldiers was used by the English-assisted Portuguese troops against Castilian armies in the late 14th century at Aljubarrota (1385).

-Another example is during the Battle of Legnano (1176) between the Milanese Army against Federico Barbarossa, in defense of the Carroccio by the Milanese armies commanded by Guido da Landriano.
+Another example is during the Battle of Legnano (1176) between the Milanese Army against Frederick Barbarossa, in defense of the Carroccio by the Milanese armies commanded by Guido da Landriano.